MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 > [!TIP]
 > You can change the `AssignableScopes` field to set the scope of this custom role at the subscription level, the resource group level, or a specific workspace level.
-> The above custom role is just an example, see some suggested [custom roles for the Azure Machine Learning service](#customroles).
+> The previous custom role is just an example, see some suggested [custom roles for the Azure Machine Learning service](#customroles).

 This custom role can do everything in the workspace except for the following actions: